HenrikJoreteg/feather-app/README.md

 Feather is a proof of concept app demonstrating the following in 8.5kb of min/gzipped code.

+Visit http://feather.surge.sh, open the network panel and see for yourself.

 - Initial render of clientside components to static HTML at build time.
 So the browser gets "pre-rendered" HTML.
 - JS "taking over" once loaded in the browser.
 - App state, logic, and virtual DOM rendering and diffing happens outside of main UI thread using a WebWorker.